Last Updated on

 Even preparing for a charity marathon hike this summer you need to start preparing as soon as possible and could end up covering hundreds of miles in preparation.

-Ultimately the biggest challenge of a challenge is minimising it as a challenge!
+Ultimately the biggest challenge is minimising it as a challenge!

-Let’s look at what you need to do to get ready for a late summer trekking holiday if you’re reading this now.
+Let’s look at what you need to do to get ready for a summer trekking holiday.

 Get the right boots and socks